bhavyaagarwal25/YuvaLink/README.md

 ```
 ### What we identify?
 ```
-Information exists
-Resource exist
-Volunteer exist but EffECTIVE USE is missing
-So,WE ARE HERE TO FILL THIS GAP.
+Information exists   -> But scattered across platforms Resource exist       -> But not optimally utilized Volunteer exist      -> But no structured deployment system Effective Coordination is missing
 ```
 ### How we Solve this?
 We have 2 Dashboard one for Admin and another one for volunteers.